msmccann10/PP-movie-database-and-analysis/README.md

 Entries into TMDB are user generated/crowdsourced which means that we are relying on users to accurately input data on the movies we use in our study.
 This could be especially problematic for movies that are less popular or more niche.
 I also was unable to find how TMDB handled financial information for movies that were released straight to video/dvd/streaming which are obviously different than movies released in theaters.

 ## Methods
 The work for this project was split into multiple Jupyter Notebooks to keepindividual steps and processes distinct and separate.
-This was done to keepfrom re-running initial steps (ETL, cleaning) and to reduce the code andprocessing time for our analysis notebooks (hypothesis testing).
+This was done to keep from re-running initial steps (ETL, cleaning) and to reduce the code andprocessing time for our analysis notebooks (hypothesis testing).
 Thegeneral workflow was as follows:
 - [Phase 1](https://github.com/msmccann10/PP-movie-database-and-analysis/blob/main/01_Extract_and_Transform.ipynb): Download, inspect, and clean IMDB data.
 Build an API call for the TMDBdatabase.
 Retrieve, inspect, and clean TMDB data.
 Conduct initial EDA.
 - [Phase 2](https://github.com/msmccann10/PP-movie-database-and-analysis/blob/main/02_MYSQL_Database_Creation.ipynb): Create MySQL database using IMDB and TMDB data.
 - [Phase 5](https://github.com/msmccann10/PP-movie-database-and-analysis/blob/main/03_Hypothesis_Testing.ipynb): Use MySQL database to conduct hypothesis testing.